 Once you’ve decided on who this audience might be, just click that “Targeting” option on your feed and start typing the interests.
 This option not only allows you to target your audiences based on their interests but also the location, age, gender and language.

 This should go without saying, evaluate the results you get from the published posts.
 Use Facebook Insights to see the reach, new views and likes of your posts.
 Also, check and see when your audience is the most active on Facebook and when is the best time to post content.
 If you consider Facebook to be your main social media account, then only post high-value stuff on it.
 Content that you feel is most valuable and of high quality.
 You can see this information on Google Analytics ( by looking at the most popular content on your website, you’ll find this option under Behaviour / Site Content) or by analysing how content performed on other media channels such as Twitter or Linkedin.

 As non-organic as this sounds, paid traffic can actually increase your organic traffic.
 Think about it, you will pay for people to see the post and engage with it (like, react, share etc…).
 Once they do it their friends/followers will see it, meaning – higher organic reach!

 And as you can see, sometimes a small paid encouragement can lead to high organic reach (especially when it comes to competitions).

 It’s no secret that video content generates the most engagement on Facebook.
-And as we learnt throughout this post, the higher your audience’s engagement with your content is, the higher your organic reach is going to be.
+And as we learned throughout this post, the higher your audience’s engagement with your content is, the higher your organic reach is going to be.
 So make sure to add video into your marketing strategy.
 After all, video is the most influential marketing tool.